-In this article we will show you, How to apply SSIS Package Configuration using XML Configuration File with example.
+How to apply SSIS Package Configuration using XML Configuration File with example?
 We already explained the list of Package Configurations in our previous article.
-So, please refer SSIS Package Configuration to understand the same.
+So, please refer to the Package Configuration to understand the same.

 SSIS Package Configuration using XML Configuration File Example

-Before we start SSIS package configuration using XML Configuration File, let me execute the package and see what is it returning.
+Before we start SSIS package configuration using XML Configuration File, let me execute the package and see what it returns.

-In order to add XML package configuration, right-click on the control flow region will open the context menu.
-Please select the Package Configurations.. option from the context menu
+To add XML package configuration, right-click the control flow region to open the context menu.
+Please select the Package Configurations.. option from the context menu.

-Select Configuration type: Here, we have to select the configuration type.
-By default XML configuration file is selected by the SSIS.
+Select Configuration type: Here, we have to select the configuration type by default, the XML configuration file chosen by the SSIS.

-- Specify Configuration settings directly: By selecting this option, you have to specify the configuration settings directly.
-It means, you have to select the file that contains the configuration settings (connection manager, or variable value etc).
-In this example, we will explain about this property.
-So, click on the Browse button to select the existing configuration file, or to create a configuration file.
+- Specify Settings directly: By selecting this option, you have to specify the configuration settings directly.
+You have to select the file containing the configuration settings (connection manager, variable value, etc.).
+In this example, we will explain this property.
+So, click the Browse button to select the existing file or create a configuration file.

 Select Properties to Export: You have to specify the target value here.
-This may be variable value, or connection manager settings.
+It may be a variable value or connection manager setting.

 Here we want to replace the connection manager settings inside the package with the XML configuration file.
 So, let me select the ConnectionString property.
-It means, default connection string inside the package will be replaced with this config file at run time.
+The default connection string inside the package is replaced with this config file at run time.

-Let me rename the Configuration name as Connection String Configuration, and Click Finish button to close the wizard.
+Let me rename the name as Connection String Configuration and click the Finish button to close the wizard.

-Now you can see our newly created Connection String configuration that holds the connection string information inside the .dtsConfigfile.
+Now you can see our newly created Connection String configuration, which holds the connection string information inside the .dtsConfigfile.

 Let me open my file system to show the ExcutepackageConfigFile.dtsConfig